NachiketJoy/SIT725/week_7/README.md

 # Applied Software Enginnering - SIT725

-## Task 6.2D
+## Task 7.2P

 ### Description

-In this task, we focused on testing the API endpoints of a web application to ensure the correctness and reliability of its functionality.
-Mocha and Chai were used for writing and running unit tests, verifying that the API correctly handles tasks such as creating, retrieving, and deleting data.

-By implementing automated tests for the API, we ensured that the endpoints work as expected under different conditions, including handling missing data.
-These tests help identify potential issues or bugs early in the development process, improving the overall quality and robustness of the software.
+In this task, we focused on implementing real-time communication.
+Socket was used for establishing a persistent connection between the client and the server, enabling instant data exchange.

+This approach is particularly useful for applications requiring real-time interactions, such as live chat systems and notifications.

 ### Library and Framework used:

 ```
 Node.js
 Express
-MongoDB
-Mongoose
-Mocha
-Chai
-Chai-HTTP
+Socket.io
 ```